 Common Primer Issues

 There are two main issues you may experience with primers.
-When ammunition is too hot or incorrect for your rifle you may see these while you are shooting.
+When ammunition is too hot or incorrect for your rifle you may see either and/or both of these while you are shooting.

 Blown primers occur when a round over pressures upon firing in your rifle.
 The most common reason rounds tend to overpressure and blow the primer is remnants of cleaning solutions left in the chamber.
 Be sure you swab your rifles chamber after cleaning the barrel to be sure the chamber is free of all cleaning agents or liquids.